An ambitious strategy to make Kent carbon neutral goes out to public consultation today (Tuesday).

-The strategy aims to create actions to eliminate poor air quality, reduce fuel poverty and deliver an affordable, clean and secure energy supply for Kent and Medway.
+The strategy’s vision is that by 2050 the county will have reduced emissions to zero, eliminating poor air quality, reducing fuel poverty and delivering an affordable, clean and secure energy supply for Kent and Medway.

 As such, priorities in the draft strategy are about ensuring that future growth in planning and development demonstrably helps the county mitigate climate change.